istio/istio/tests/util/golinter/README.md

 # Whitelist
 If, for some reason, you want to disable lint rule for a file, you can add file path and rule ID into [whitelist.go](linter/whitelist.go).
-Rule ID is the name of that rule file without `.go` extension. multiple rule IDs are delimited by comma.
+Rule ID is the name of that rule file without `.go` extension.
 You could also specify file path in regex.

 If you don't want to apply any rule to a file path, you can choose `SkipAllRules`.